Environmental Impacts

 Land-use change input layers harmonised to the modelling grid: forest fraction (Copernicus CCI), above-ground biomass (ESA Biomass CCI v6.0), soil organic carbon 0–30 cm (SoilGrids 2.0), and natural forest regrowth potential (Cook-Patton & Griscom, 2020).

-Model integration
+Model integration and land states

-The land-use change workflow consists of two scripts:
+The land-use change workflow:

 1. prepare_luc_inputs.py aligns the raw rasters to the resource-class grid and stores intermediate masks and carbon pools under processing/{config}/luc/.